sambatv/imagecheck/docs/README.md

 * `S3_BUCKET` is the name of the S3 bucket to save scan results
 * `IMAGE` is the name of the image to scan

+The `imagecheck scan` command returns `0` if all scans pass.
+Any non-zero value indicates a failure in one or more scans, which should be used to fail the build pipeline before pushing the built image to ECR.
+This behavior can be overridden with the `--ignore-failures` option.

 If the `--s3-bucket` option is configured, scan results are saved to that S3 bucket, under the `--s3-key-prefix` option, defaulting to `imagecheck`.